 Residents in long-term care facilities have the right to file a complaint with:

-- the state survey and certification agency, and
+• The state survey and certification agency

-- the ombudsman program, which protects the rights of residents in long-term care facilities.
+• The ombudsman program, which protects the rights of residents in long-term care facilities

 Following a complaint, the care home must respond promptly.
 Failing to address complaints in a timely manner can constitute a violation of the Nursing Home Reform Law.